Thomas Gilcrease: The Gilcrease Museum

 The Gilcrease Museum, also known as the Thomas Gilcrease Institute of American History and Art, holds what is considered among the world's largest and most comprehensive collections of fine art, artifacts, and archives dealing with the American West.
 Located in Tulsa, Oklahoma, the Institute grounds display 23 acre of thematic gardens showcasing the gardening styles of different time periods in the American West.
 The grounds also include Thomas Gilcrease's home in Tulsa, as well as his mausoleum.

 Tulsa voters approved $65 million to renovate and expand the museum as part of the 2016 Vision Tulsa sales tax package; however, the project morphed into an $83.6 million plan to build an entirely new museum after it was determined that rebuilding the existing museum to modern standards would be too expensive.
-Demolition of the old building and the start of the new is expected to begin in 2022, with completion projected by early 2025.
+Demolition of the old building and the start of the new began in 2022, with completion projected by Spring 2027.
 The Thomas Gilcrease house and the mausoleum will remain.